natfarleydev/prd-markdown/markdown/advanced/advancedSpellDetails.markdown

 Strength check to destroy the target.
 When attempting to break an object, the stream has an effective Strength equal to your caster level plus the ability score modifier as above.
-The Break DC depends on the object you're trying to break—see [Breaking Items](http://paizo.com/prd/additionalRules.html#_breaking-items).
+The Break DC depends on the object you're trying to break—see [Breaking Items].

 *[Hydraulic torrent]* extinguishes any normal fires it encounters along its path.
 Magical fires are unaffected.